javiervz/von-neumann/README.md

 # von-neumann
-On the von Neumann entropy of language networks: applicationsto cross-linguistic comparisons
+On the von Neumann entropy of language networks: applications to cross-linguistic comparisons